h-janes/flask-sitemapper/README.md

 Flask Sitemapper requires `SERVER_NAME` to be specified in the Flask configuration.

 Additionally, the `PREFERRED_URL_SCHEME` configuration variable will be used to determine whether the sitemap uses HTTP or HTTPS for URLs.
-If this is not set, HTTP will be used.
+If this is not set, HTTPS will be used.
 ```python
 import flask
 from flask_sitemapper import Sitemapper